-The peak to the east of SDSS J1044-0125 reveals a [C II]-emitting source with a very broad line width of $\rm FWHM=746\pm189\,km\,s^{-1}$ at a projected distance of 4.9 kpc from the quasar (Component II in Figure 7).
+The peak to the east of SDSS J1044-0125 reveals a [C II]-emitting source with a very broad line width of $\rm FWHM=750\pm190\,km\,s^{-1}$ at a projected distance of 4.9 kpc from the quasar (Component II in Figure 7).
 The nature of this offset component is unclear yet.
 Broad (line width up to $\rm \geq1000\,km/s$), blue/red-shifted, and low surface brightness [C II] emission was detected as gas outflows in the young quasar hosts at high-redshift, which are evidences of strong AGN feedback \citep{cicone14,cicone15,fiore17,bischetti18}.
 The offset peak we found in SDSS J1044-0125 could be a bright node of such outflowing gas component.
 Companion [C II]/submm continuum sources are detected close to other luminous quasars at high redshift \citep{decarli17,trakhtenbrot17}, revealing that these massive objects are in the centers of very active environments and that galaxy mergers may be a major triggering mechanism for SMBH and galaxy growth in these systems \citep{li07,narayanan08,narayanan15, volonteri15,watson15,valiante17,marrone18}.
 SDSS J1044-0125, as one of the most luminous quasars known at this redshift, may lie in a massive dark matter halo, and has already experienced several galaxy merger events \citep{li07,valiante17,marrone18}.
 Thus, it is also possible that this offset [C II] component is the dense core of a satellite galaxy that will merge with the quasar host.

 In summary, the ALMA observations at 0.2$''$ resolution reveal complex gas kinematics in the nuclear region of the quasar starburst systems at z$\sim$6, e.g., rotation and/or turbulent gas clumps.
-The turbulent gas kninematis, as well as the multiphase ISM suggested by the [C II] and CO emission in SDSS J1044-0125, indicate significant dynamical evolution of ISM powered by the central AGN and/or the intense nuclear star formation.
-It will be interesting to expand the high resolution imaging studies to more examples to investigate the dynamical evolution of the ISM in these extreme quasar-starburst systems.
+The turbulent gas kninematis, as well as the multiphase ISM suggested by the [C II] and CO emission in SDSS J1044-0125, indicate rich dynamical activities of ISM powered by the central AGN and/or the intense nuclear star formation.
+It will be interesting to expand the high resolution imaging studies to more examples to investigate the kinematic activities of the ISM in these extreme quasar-starburst systems.
 The nature of the peak to the east of SDSS J1044-0125 should also be checked with deeper observations of other emission lines to constrain the ISM properties and its dynamical connection to the quasar host.